Update the trustee of your Family Trust

 Any stamp duty or CGT to change a trustee of a Family Trust?

 Does your Family Trust own bank accounts, shares and real estate?
 Transfer these from the old to the new Trustee.
-For the transfer of land, you need to get the transfer ‘stamped’ before you can lodge it at the titles office.
+For the land transfer, you need to get the transfer ‘stamped’ before you can lodge it at the titles office.
 There is generally no stamp duty (State law) or Capital Gains Tax (Federal law).
 This is when transfer assets from one trustee to another.
 This is especially true if you use our Deed.
 However, NSW and ACT may apply stamp duty if you are not careful.
 See here.
-This is on the transfer of real estate from the old trustee to the new trustee.
+This is on the real estate transfer from the old trustee to the new trustee.

 Victorian Stamp Duty when you update a trustee of a Family Trust?